 Start your journey

-Earn your degree and academic behavior strategist (ABS) teaching license
+Earn your bachelor’s degree and a teaching license for special education academic behavior strategist (ABS) through flexible in-person and online course options

-Become an expert at meeting students’ needs by providing individualized instruction to students with disabilities in grade K through age 21.
-The program leads to an Academic and Behavioral Strategist (ABS) teaching license, which qualifies you to teach students with mild-moderate disabilities in the following areas:
+This program leads to an academic and behavioral strategist (ABS) teaching license, which qualifies you to teach students with mild-moderate disabilities in the following areas:

 - Autism spectrum disorders